dotSlashJack/covid-risk-meter/README.md

 calculate: implements ThreatCalculator to calculate results

 lambda: communicate with AWS s3 buckets to update the threat meter, recommendations, and other supporting data

+calc_utils: assorted utility functions for generating the overall score and color, any other misc. utility functions

 ### Expected data table structure